slinny/Recipe/README.md

 2. **User Interface**:
     -   Prioritized an intuitive, visually appealing design for `RecipeListView` using SwiftUI.
 This includes recipe thumbnails, titles, and brief descriptions for each recipe.
 3.  **Image Caching**:
-    -   Utilized SDWebImage for efficient image caching to enhance app performance and improve the user experience by reducing load times.
+    -   Utilized NSCache and File Manager for efficient image caching to enhance app performance and improve the user experience by reducing load times.
 4.  **Code Organization and Architecture**:
     -   Used the MVVM pattern to separate business logic from UI code, allowing for easier maintenance and improved testability.
 5.  **Testing**:
-    -   Created comprehensive unit tests to verify feature functionality and ensure code reliability, leveraging ViewInspector for SwiftUI view testing.
+    -   Created comprehensive unit tests to verify feature functionality and ensure code reliability.

 ----------